bobbyache/UkEmigProject/Big O/Examples.md

     return sum;
 }
 ```

+### Answer

+There will be O(n) calls to pairSum.
+So time is O(n).
+These calls do not exist simmultaneously on the stack,
+    so you only need O(1) of space.

 If one were to measure `pairSum` it would be O(1).
 The values of the inputs do not change the time the function will take to run.